noCaptchaAi/hCaptchaSolverApi/readme.md

 10. your did it, good job!

-Stuck or no stuck our discord community is helpful bunch of peoples.
-Admins are active and instant updates are posted there.
+Stuck or no stuck, join our discord community, admins are active and instant updates are posted there.

-### got suggestions questions? please connect our ai support<p>
+### Got suggestions, questions?
 email to <a href="mailto:ai@shimul.me">ai@shimul</a>